abhiTronix/vidgear/docs/installation/poetry_install.md

 * #### :simple-opencv: OpenCV

     Must require OpenCV(3.0+) python binaries installed for all core functions.
-You can easily install it directly via [pip](https://pypi.org/project/opencv-python/):
+You can easily install it directly via `poetry`:

     ??? tip "OpenCV installation from source"

         You can also follow online tutorials for building & installing OpenCV on [Windows](https://www.learnopencv.com/install-opencv3-on-windows/), [Linux](https://www.pyimagesearch.com/2018/05/28/ubuntu-18-04-how-to-install-opencv/), [MacOS](https://www.pyimagesearch.com/2018/08/17/install-opencv-4-on-macos/) and [Raspberry Pi](https://www.pyimagesearch.com/2018/09/26/install-opencv-4-on-your-raspberry-pi/) machines manually from its source.

-        :warning: Make sure not to install both *pip* and *source* version together.
+        :warning: Make sure not to install both *poetry* and *source* version together.
 Otherwise installation will fail to work!

     ??? info "Other OpenCV binaries"

-        OpenCV maintainers also provide additional binaries via pip that contains both main modules and contrib/extra modules [`opencv-contrib-python`](https://pypi.org/project/opencv-contrib-python/), and for server (headless) environments like [`opencv-python-headless`](https://pypi.org/project/opencv-python-headless/) and [`opencv-contrib-python-headless`](https://pypi.org/project/opencv-contrib-python-headless/).
+        OpenCV maintainers also provide additional binaries via *poetry* that contains both main modules and contrib/extra modules [`opencv-contrib-python`](https://pypi.org/project/opencv-contrib-python/), and for server (headless) environments like [`opencv-python-headless`](https://pypi.org/project/opencv-python-headless/) and [`opencv-contrib-python-headless`](https://pypi.org/project/opencv-contrib-python-headless/).
 You can also install ==any one of them== in similar manner.
 More information can be found [here](https://github.com/opencv/opencv-python#installation-and-usage).

     ```sh
-    pip install opencv-python
+    poetry add opencv-python
     ```

 &thinsp;